 Earlier this month I joined the September Spin Along on the Spinner Central group on Ravelry.
 When I was reading the thread I realized the Leicester Longwool locks I scored in Yorktown were local and natural colored.

+I fell in love with the fiber (and was petting it the whole time we walked around Yorktown!)
 Well, I realized yesterday that the end of September was approaching and I hadn't done much spinning on Lester's Long Wool Locks.
 So I got out my comb and the bag of wool and went at it.

-a few hours since I have to prep AND spin.
+Not bad for a few hours since I have to prep AND spin.
 Click to enlarge the pic - I love the way the yarn is coming out many different shades.
 I hope to get enough worsted weight yarn for a vest eventually.

 I spent 2 days at the Chesapeake Heritage Days celebration this weekend.
 Our knitting Guild (TKGV) had a booth and provided a table for members to sell our stuff if we wished.
 I had yarn, house socks for adults and kids, felted bags and some earrings and stitch markers.